yxwang1215/yxwang1215.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a second-year student at College of Computer Science and Technology, Xidian University, majoring in Software Engineering.
 And I will graduate from Xidian University with a B.S. in Engineering in 2027!
-My research interest includes Efficient LLM and RL.
+My research interest includes Efficient LLM, I also have interest in RL, MLLM and Embodied AI.

 <!--
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).